 - What are the biggest goals you want to achieve in your life?

-- What are the things, when you get them, will bring you tremendous joy and happiness?
+- What are the things, when you achieve them, will bring you tremendous joy and happiness?

-- What do you most want to see happen for yourself in the next few years?
+- What do you most wish to see happen in the next few years?

 Bring your WHAT to life

 How was the exercise?
-What are the answers that you got out of the exercise?
+What answers did you get?

-Now you know your WHATs, it doesn’t stop there.
+Now you know your WHAT, it doesn’t stop there.
 HOW do you intend to bring them to life?
-There have been many articles written in this blog on goal achievement.
-The base series you should check out is 5-Step ESPER Series for successful goal achievement.
-Supplementary articles include the ones on Goals & Success category.
-Use them to devise an action plan toward bringing your WHAT to life.
+I have written many articles on goal achievement.
+Start off with my goal achievement series for my framework on successful goal achievement.
+Then, check out my other articles in the Goals & Success category.
+Devise an action plan to bring your WHAT to life.

-While the road ahead may not be smooth sailing, the most important thing is every step you take, every thing you do, you are now progressing toward your real WHAT.
-As long as you continuously work toward your WHAT, you will be closer toward reaching it.
-When you finally achieve your WHAT, you will find it has been worth every ounce of energy you put into it, and more. 🙂
+While the road ahead may not be smooth sailing, the most important thing is to progress toward your real WHAT with every step you take.
+As long as you keep working toward your WHAT, you will be closer toward reaching it.
+When you finally achieve your WHAT, you will find that it is worth every ounce of energy you put into it, and more. 🙂